Mamba 3 Parallel Performance: Where It Beat Attention, and Where It Lost

 where psi is the learned MIMO_V parameter of shape (H, R, P).
 At R=4, each head carries four up-projected channels of V through the scan at once.
 Arithmetic intensity goes up without widening the head or adding heads.

-In practice, MIMO is how we get attention-like representational width out of an O(N) kernel.
-For C++ tokens - where one head needs to track both "what scope am I in" and "what type does this identifier bind to" - a single scan with four channels behaves closer to four narrow scans than to one wider scan, and the perf profile stays linear.
+In practice, MIMO is how we get attentionQuick term guideAttentionThe token-mixing path that turns Q/K/V style projections into context-aware activations.
+On MLA pages here it refers to the concrete attention module boundary, not the A/M/E/R block-family shorthand.GroundingAbout: fused MLA on NVIDIA Reference: shared MLA adapter boundaries Reference: public-safe MLA integration patterns-like representational width out of an O(N) kernel.
+For C++ tokens, where one head needs to track both "what scope am I in" and "what type does this identifier bind to", a single scan with four channels behaves closer to four narrow scans than to one wider scan, and the perf profile stays linear.

 | Kernel | Time | Regs | Smem | Occupancy |